iamarunbrahma/machine-learning-interview/README.md

 ## ML System Design

 > [!IMPORTANT]
-> Open with goals/metrics/constraints.
-Walk data → features → training → eval → serving → monitoring.
-Call out trade-offs and failure modes.
+> Start with business goals and success metrics.
+Then walk data → features → training → evaluation → serving → monitoring.
+Make trade-offs and failure modes explicit.

-Understand the components and trade-offs from data to deployment; study real case studies; and practice clear, structured communication.
+Understand components and trade-offs from data to deployment; ground your answers in real case studies; communicate clearly and concisely.

 - Primer and frameworks (free):
   - [chiphuyen/machine-learning-systems-design](https://github.com/chiphuyen/machine-learning-systems-design)